Table of Contents

 Clinically typing blood frequently reveals the location of the hemostasis disorder:

-- Coagulopathies frequently manifest themselves as large, extensive hematoma.
+- Coagulopathies frequently manifest themselves as large, extensive hematoma and unexplained and easy bruising.
 This extensive bleeding is usually sharply defined.
 Affected organs may be, for instance, muscles, joints or the skin.

 - Thrombotic or vascular bleeding is characterized by petechiae.
 A large amount of petechiae is referred to as purpura but there may also be ecchymosis, small bleeding in the skin.